ISO 27001

 Current password rules for all account to the Limelight Platform web portal is as follow:

-- Minimum length of 8 characters, no maxmium
+• Minimum length of 8 characters, no maximum

 Additionally, there’s an optional configurable policy to set password expiry.
 Each client may choose to decide on the number of days the user's password will expire where user will be forced to update.